-We provide support for people who want to settle in our region and create small business linked to the rural world.
-We teach/experiment in the areas of traditional Portuguese gardening for self-support and commercialization, DIY renewables, and electronics for the automatization of small scale rural facilities.
-You have some skills that complement our project, or want to learn one or several of the skills we teach?
+We provide support for people who want to settle in our region and create small businesses linked to the rural world.
+We teach/experiment in the areas of traditional Portuguese gardening for self-support and commercialization, DIY renewables, and electronics for the automatization of small-scale rural facilities.
+Do you have some skills that complement our project, or want to learn one or several of the skills we teach?

 Get in touch (see contact details info at the end of the announcement -don’t use the comment section)!

 We are planning to develop a volunteering experience of the special kind: to counter the desertification of our region (and rural areas in general) and answer current environmental and social challenges in a positive way, we are going convert our farm into a space of learning, teaching and experimentation, in service of those who want to develop a sustainable business on their own.

 This can encompass areas like simple handicrafts to high-tech activities like drones and sensors.
 From our experience, we know that running a business which aims for sustainability in an unsustainable world requires a broad range of skills and knowledge.
 Our curriculum reflects this and, to support you in your endeavour, will branch out into a wide range of topics, from basic business skills over the practical knowledge around your special interest, up to alternative energy (our main experimentation activity), psychology, sociology, history, philosophy, science, sustainability and general technology.

 You will be encouraged to enrich the curriculum with your own ideas or to suggest additional study topics that we can explore together.

 we aim to question the very foundations economy and business are based upon, want to experiment with new ways of organizing work and decision-making in groups, and through a regional network of mutual support mitigate the risk of self-exploitation and failure by working together with various initiatives already present in the region.